Danmarks plass

-Danmarks plass is a square in Årstad borough in the city of Bergen, Norway.
-Today most famous as one of Norway's busiest road intersections, it was originally known as "Kronstadtorget".
+Danmarks plass (often written and pronounced as Danmarksplass) is a historic square in Årstad borough in the city of Bergen, Norway.
+Today, it is most famous as one of Norway's busiest road intersections.

+Traffic and air pollution

+On average, more than 60,000 vehicles pass through the at-grade intersection at Danmarks plass every day.
+European route E39, the main road into Bergen from the south, runs through the historic square.
+Located near the city centre, it is a major thoroughfare for people commuting to work.

+Because of the traffic and its location between two hills, Danmarks plass has more air pollution than anywhere else in Bergen.

+History

+Danmarks plass was originally known as "Kronstadtorget".
 After World War II, it received its current name in honour of Denmark's humanitarian efforts in Norway during the war.
-"Danmarks plass" is commonly used also to describe the immediate surroundings of the square, e.g. Krohnsminde kunstgressbane.
-Danmarks plass has more air pollution than anywhere else in Bergen, caused by the traffic as well as its location between two hills.
+Today, the name is commonly used to also refer to the immediate surroundings of the square, e.g. Krohnsminde kunstgressbane.

-On an average, more than 60,000 vehicles pass through the at-grade intersection at Danmarksplass every day.
-European route E39, the main road into Bergen from both the south and the north, runs through Danmarksplass.
-Located near the city centre, Danmarksplass is a major thoroughfare for the tens of thousands of people who daily commute to work in the city centre or other boroughs.

-Line 1 of the Bergen Light Rail passes through Danmarksplass.
-The construction of the light rail line and stations, which was started in early 2008, lead to the closure of several lanes.
-Ibsens gate, the eastern arm of the intersection, was closed in August the same year.
+Line 1 of the Bergen Light Rail passes through Danmarks plass.
+The construction of the light rail line and stations, which was started in early 2008, lead to the closure of several lanes on E39.